m8ngotree/code-output-prediction/README.md

 3. **Model Size**: Begin with smaller models (phi-2) for experimentation
 4. **LoRA Parameters**: Lower rank reduces memory but may impact quality

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Areas for improvement:

 - Additional programming languages
 - More sophisticated reward functions